GSA/search-gov-website/admin-center/content/domains.md

 You can *exclude* specific subdomains or folders using any of the following options.

-1. List the excluded subdomains or folders in your [robots.txt](http://www.robotstxt.org){% external_link %} file.
+1. List the excluded subdomains or folders in your [robots.txt](http://www.robotstxt.org) file.
 This blocks them from all crawlers that follow the robots exclusion protocol, including Google.com and Bing.com.

 2. Exclude them by omission.
 For example, to exclude subdomain3, list only subdomain1.yoursite.gov, subdomain2.yoursite.gov, and subdomain4.yoursite.gov.